3D Printer Policy

-Then the patron saves the design as an STL file and submits the file to HPL.
+Then the patron saves the design as an STL file and submits the file to the Library.
 The 3D printer prints the three-dimensional object in plastic, layer by layer, following the design file.

 The 3D printer must be capable of printing the object in no more than four hours.
-No 3D printing will be done when HPL is closed.
+No 3D printing will be done when the Library is closed.

 The completed 3D-printed object must be smaller than 5” x 4” x 4” and must be one color.

-HPL reserves the right to refuse any 3D printing request.
+The Library reserves the right in its sole discretion to refuse any 3D printing request.

 Who may use the 3D printer

-Only trained HPL staff members can have actual hands-on access to the 3D printer.
+Only trained Library staff members may have actual hands-on access to the 3D printer.

-Any patron with a valid library card from a Westchester Library System library can use the 3D printer.
-Priority will be given to patrons with a valid HPL library card.
+Any patron with a valid library card from a Westchester Library System library may request a 3D print.
+Priority will be given to patrons with a valid Harrison Public Library card.

 How to request to have an object printed